Chuckhu18/EEp520-Final-Project/README.md

 Game intoduction
 ---
 This is a Maze and Tank combined game. use `a`,`s`,`d`,`w` for movement, and `space` for shooting blue enemy.
-The goal of the game is to kill enemys and find way out.
+The goal of the game is to kill enemys and find a way out.

 Get started to run the program
 ---